 The next stop will be West Thumb Geyser Basin on the shores of Yellowstone Lake.
 Yellowstone Lake is a massive freshwater lake.
 The water from West Thumb drains into the lake.
 Even with all that warm water entering the lake, the lake is only about 45F during the summer.
 West Thumb is the smallest of the geyser basins.
 It does has Abyss Pool and Fishing Cone.
 The boardwalk is about a mile round trip.
 Plan on spending about 3o minutes.

 Work your way along Yellowstone Lake.
 If you brought your own lunch, stop at any of the picnic areas along the lake.
-If not, stop by Lake Hotel for lunch at this historic inn.
+If not, stop by the Lake Hotel for lunch at this historic inn.

 After lunch head to the Mud Volcano.
 This area is very active.
 The Mud Volcano is no longer very active, but it does have a history of spraying mud everywhere.
 One can also visit the raging Dragon’s Mouth.
 This small feature is always emitting steam and the sloughing of water can be heard.
 Black Dragon’s Calderon is an active mud pot with boiling mud.
 Plan on spending less than 20 minutes.